meza/minecraft-fabric-server/README.md

 The **server** folder contains the actual server configuration files.

-This is where the server.properties file is located.
+This is where the server.properties file and the rest is located.

-The files in this folder will be copied over to the minecraft server's server folder.
+The files in this folder will be symlinked into the minecraft server's server folder.
-The following file extensions will be copied over to the server
-- json
-- properties
-- conf
-- png
-- lock
-- yml
-- db
-- txt

-Everything else will be ignored.

 The server.properties file will be copied over to the server folder and the contents will be adjusted to match the configuration you set.